bscheidelman/poker_project/README.md

 # Project Title: Heads-Up Poker AI

 # Description:
 This GitHub project is a comprehensive implementation of a Heads-Up Poker AI system, complete with three distinct AI bots, an equity calculator, and a performance evaluation tool.
-Whether you're looking to improve your poker game or explore the world of AI in gaming, this project has you covered.
+Whether you're looking to improve your poker game or explore the world of algorithmic decision making in gaming, this project has you covered.

 # Key Components: